Matheus-Barros/Face_Recognition/README.md

 In this project I used the libraries Face Recognition and openCV.
 Follow the instructions to run in your computer.

 # How to install
-Firt of all, clone this repository in your favorite place, using:
+First of all, clone this repository in your favorite directory, using:

     git clone https://github.com/Matheus-Barros/Face_Recognition.git

 I recomend you to to install anaconda, to be able to install all the libraries that I used in this project.
 With that said, with your anaconda prompt opened, got tho the directory where the file Face_Rec-ENV.yml it is.
-Now type in the anaconda prompt:
+Now write in the anaconda prompt:

     conda env create -f Face_Rec-ENV.yml